Posted on

 The most efficient way to do so is by personalizing your emails.
 Instead of sending a hello, why not address them directly by adding their name?
 This adds a personal touch, making your content user-specific.

 Another way to set the tone is by giving your email content a casual touch if your brand allows it.
+For example, while slangs or irrelevant content might not work, using relatable examples can surely help you get there.

 Remember that the email is directed to a customer rather than an AI bot.
 Take note of how the message flows before you hit the send button.